sweeetland/lambda-hooks/README.md

 export const lambda = withApiHooks(handler, { requestSchema: schema })
 ```

 -   **Write your own hooks.** It's really easy to do.
-And, if you're migrating an existing project over, the logic will barely change.
-Just remember that to create a hook, create a function (HookCreator) that returns another function (HookHandler).
+If you're migrating an existing project over, the logic will barely change.
+Just remember, create a function (HookCreator) that returns another function (HookHandler).
 The HookCreator takes an optional config object.
 The HookHandler takes the state as input and also returns the state.
-That is all you need to know!
+And, that is all you need to know!

     Feel free to share any hooks you make by submitting a PR 😉 and, here's a boilerplate hook (that does absolutely nothing) to get you started: